-INTRODU CTION 1 I. DETERMINING THE CONTRACTOR'S PERFORMANCE RATING, PERFORMANCE- BASED FEE AND AWARD TERM ELIGIBILITY (as applicable) 2 II.
-PERFO RMANCE GOALS, OBJECTIVES & NOTABLE OUTCOMES 8 GOAL 1.0 Provide for Efficient and Effective Mission Accomplishment 9 1.1 Provide Science and Technology Results with Meaningful Impact on the Field 9 1.2 Provide Quality Leadership in Science and Technology that Advances Community Goals and DOE Mission Goals 11 GOAL 2.0 Provide for Efficient and Effective Design, Fabrication, Construction and Operations of Research Facilities GOAL 3.0 Provide Effective and Efficient Science and Technology Program Management 3.1 Provide Effective and Efficient Strategic Planning and Stewardship of Scientific Capabilities and Program Vision ıd 3.2 Provide Effective and Efficient Science and Technology Project/Program/Facilities Management 3.3 Provide Efficient and Effective Communications and Responsiveness to Headquarters Needs?
-22 GOAL 4.0 Provide Sound and Competent Leadership and Stewardship of the Laboratory 26 4.1 Leadership and Stewardship of the Laboratory 4.2 Management and Operation of the Laboratory 27 4.3 Leadership of External Engagements and Partnerships 29 4.4 Contractor Value-added 30 GOAL 5.0 Sustain Excellence and Enhance Effectiveness of Integrated Safety, Health, and Environmental = 4 Protection 5.1 Provide an Efficient and Effective Worker Health and Safety Program 5.2 Provide Efficient and Effective Environmental Management System 55 GOAL 6.0 Deliver Efficient, Effective, and Responsive Business Systems and Resources that Enable the .
-1 Successful Achievement of the Laboratory Mission(s) 6.1 Provide an Efficient, Effective, and Responsive Financial Management System 34 6.2 Provide an Efficient, Effective, and Responsive Acquisition Management System and Property Management System 34 6.3 Provide an Efficient, Effective, and Responsive Human Resources Management System and Diversity Program 34 6.4 Provide Efficient, Effective, and Responsive Contractor Assurance Systems, including Internal 6.5 Audit and Quality Demonstrate Effective Transfer of Knowledge and Technology and the Commercialization of GOAL 7.0 Sustain Excellence in Operating, Maintaining, and Renewing the Facility and Infrastructure Portfolio to Meet Laboratory Needs 7.1 Manage Facilities and Infrastructure in an Efficient and Effective Manner that Optimizes Usag Minimizes Life Cycle Costs, and Ensures Site Capability to Meet Mission Needs ţe, 7.2 Provide Planning for and Acquire the Facilities and Infrastructure Required to Support the Continuation and Growth of Laboratory Missions and Programs
+INTRO DUCTION .
+1 I. DETERMINING THE CONTRACTOR'S PERFORMANCE RATING, PERFORMANCE- BASED FEE AND AWARD TERM ELIGIBILITY (as applicable) 1 GOAL 1.0 Provide for Efficient and Effective Mission Accomplishment 10 1.1 Provide Science and Technology Results with Meaningful Impact on the Field 10 1.2 Provide Quality Leadership in Science and Technology that Advances Community Goals and DOE Mission Goals.
+12 GOAL 2.0 Provide for Efficient and Effective Design, Fabrication, Construction and Operations of Research Facilities 17 GOAL 3.0 Provide Effective and Efficient Science and Technology Program Management 18 3.1 Provide Effective and Efficient Strategic Planning and Stewardship of Scientific Capabilities an Program Vision 3.2 Provide Effective and Efficient Science and Technology Project/Program/Facilities Managemer ıt.
+3.3 Provide Efficient and Effective Communications and Responsiveness to Headquarters Needs GOAL 4.1 Leadership and Stewardship of the Laboratory 4.2 Management and Operation of the Laboratory 4.3 Advancing Laboratory Diversity, Equity, Inclusion and Accessibility 4.4 Leadership of External Engagements and Partnerships 4.5 Contractor Value-added GOAL 5.0 Sustain Excellence and Enhance Effectiveness of Integrated Safety, Health, and Environmental Protection 38 5.1 Provide an Efficient and Effective Worker Health and Safety Program 5.2 Provide Efficient and Effective Environmental Management System GOAL 6.0 Deliver Efficient, Effective, and Responsive Business Systems and Resources that Enable e the Successful Achievement of the Laboratory Mission(s) 6.1 Provide an Efficient, Effective, and Responsive Financial Management System 6.2 Provide an Efficient, Effective, and Responsive Acquisition Management System and Property Management System 39 6.3 Provide an Efficient, Effective, and Responsive Human Resources and Talent Management Systems 39 6.4 Provide Efficient, Effective, and Responsive Contractor Assurance Systems, including Internal Audit and Quality 39 6.5 Demonstrate Effective Transfer of Knowledge and Technology and the Commercialization of Intellectual Assets 39 GOAL Infrastructure Portfolio to Meet Laboratory Needs 41 7.1 Manage Facilities and Infrastructure in an Efficient and Effective Manner that Optimizes Usage ÷, Minimizes Life Cycle Costs, and Ensures Site Capability to Meet Mission Needs 41 7.2 Provide Planning for and Acquire the Facilities and Infrastructure Required to Support the Continuation and Growth of Laboratory Missions and Programs GOAL (ISSM) and Emergency Management Systems 8.1 Provide an Efficient and Effective Emergency Management System 43 8.2 Provide an Efficient and Effective Cyber Security System for the Protection of Classified and Unclassified Information 43